fuinorg/event-store-commons/jpa/README.md

 Entity types
 ------------
-There are two different scenarios: Streams that require one or more discriminator columns and simple ones without the need for a discriminator.
+There are two different scenarios:
+1) Streams that require one or more discriminator columns
+2) Streams without the need for a discriminator
 An example for streams with discriminator columns is the below mentioned "Vendor" aggregate.
 There is only one stream entity (table) and one event entity (table) for **all** vendors.
 The vendor's ID is used as discriminator column to distinguish events for the different vendors.

 The discriminator is coded in the [stream identifier](https://github.com/fuinorg/event-store-commons/blob/master/api/src/main/java/org/fuin/esc/api/StreamId.java).
 An example of an identifier with discriminator column is the [AggregateStreamId](src/test/java/org/fuin/esc/jpa/examples/AggregateStreamId.java) and another one for an identifier without a discriminator is the [SimpleStreamId](https://github.com/fuinorg/event-store-commons/blob/master/api/src/main/java/org/fuin/esc/api/SimpleStreamId.java).

 The good new is: There is no need to create any entities if you don't need a discriminator column.
 There are already two predefined entites [NoParamsEvent](src/main/java/org/fuin/esc/jpa/NoParamsEvent.java) and [NoParamsStream](src/main/java/org/fuin/esc/jpa/NoParamsStream.java) that will be used automatically in this case.
 For streams that require discriminator columns you have to create two entity classes ("XyzEvent" + "XyzStream") named as described below.